 The salient points of this session will address:

 - Timing as a crucial part of a family business’ succession journey

 - The different types of succession

 - The different determinants affecting when succession could/should take place

 - Whether there is a right or wrong time for succession to take place

-CPE Hours: This course qualifies for 2 hours of structured CPE which can be classified as Professional Competency.
-A certificate of attendance will be provided at the end of the session.
+CPE Hours: This course qualifies for 2 hours of Structured CPE which can be classified as Professional Competency.
+A certificate of attendance will be provided at the end of each session.

 David Pace, Partner, Head of Advisory, KPMG Malta

 David joined KPMG in 2002 and has worked on numerous advisory assignments, both locally and overseas.
 He currently heads the firm’s Advisory function, one of the broadest multi-disciplinary teams on the island.
 Throughout his career he has assisted clients in successfully raising debt and equity finance and in valuing shares and businesses.
 He is actively involved in numerous business negotiations and has a lead role in the firm’s Merger and Acquisition service offering.
 He has also participated on vendor and buy-side due diligence assignments for which he has worked within the local and foreign practices of KPMG.
 His engagement portfolio has led him to work at the heart of strategy within a number of businesses, helping them throughout the process of considering strategic options, articulation of plans and their subsequent implementation and monitoring.
 David has provided various training sessions on corporate finance, accounting and business related topics to clients and at public seminars.
 He is an active promoter of entrepreneurship, supports early stage companies, and is a Director on the JAYE Malta Foundation (previously Young Enterprise) Board, of which he was previously Chairperson.

 Anthony Pace, Partner, Head of Tax, KPMG Malta